TV licence fee to increase to £180 a year from April

 “We welcome this debate and have been clear we want reform so we can continue to deliver a public service BBC that is independent, sustainably funded for the long-term, and meets audience needs for generations to come.”

+“At a time when households are under real financial pressure from Labour’s economic mismanagement, asking people to pay more for a service that is losing trust is simply not credible.

+“Pushing through another increase will only accelerate this decline.
+Instead of demanding more from struggling families, the BBC should be focusing on getting its house in order.”

-In response to the rise, Reform UK MP Lee Anderson said: “The BBC has a death wish.
+Reform UK MP Lee Anderson added: “The BBC has a death wish.
 With families facing soaring bills and taxes, it is indefensible to demand more money for an institutionally biased BBC.
 Reform UK would overhaul a national broadcaster that is clearly unsustainable in its current form.”

 The Conservative Party, Liberal Democrats and Green Party have been contacted for comment.